jonakor/ZedBoard_prototyping/README.md

-# ZedBoard_prototyping
+# ZedBoard Prototyping
-Hardware .tcl code and software .c code for ZedBoard prototyping
+Hardware .tcl code and software .c code for ZedBoard prototyping.
+Using General Purpose Input/Output (GPIO) with interrupt to start and stop timer.

 To set up the system:
  - Start up Vivado